 The space requirements are different depending on the type of farm.
 Nevertheless, it appears important to provide more than the minimally required static space.
 Otherwise, hogs tend to be sicker and less productive.
-In farrow-to-finish farms, providing social space is advisable.
+In farrow-tofinish farms, providing social space is advisable.
 When sows have adequate social space they produce healthier litters.
 In the case of farrow-to-nursery farms, providing social space does not add additional value.
 Therefore, we found that it is sufficient to provide adequate dynamic space.

-- Before you read the passage, talk about these questions. - 1 Is the swine industry large in your country? - What are the challenges of swine farming?
+- Before you read the passage, talk about these questions. - 1 Is the swine industry large in your country? - 2 What are the challenges of swine farming?

-- Read the page from an agricultural industry journal.
-Then, mark the following statements as true (T) or false (F). - Providing minimal static space leads to healthier hogs. - 2 Social space is recommended in farrow-to-finish farms. - 3 Farrow-to-nursery farms only need dynamic space.
+- 2 Read the page from an agricultural industry journal.
+Then, mark the following statements as true (T) or false (F). - 1 \\ Providing minimal static space leads to healthier hogs. - 2 \\ Social space is recommended in farrow-to-finish farms. - 3 \ Farrow-to-nursery farms only need dynamic space.

-- Match the words (1-6) with the definitions (A-F).
+- 1 \ hog

-- 1 hog 4 dynamic space
+- 4 \ dynamic space

+- 2 \\ sow farm

+- 3 \\ litter

-- 2 sow farm 5 farrow-to-finish farm
+- 5 \\\\\ farrow-to-finish farm

-- 3 litter 6 farrow-to-nursery farm
+- 6 \\\\\ farrow-to-nursery farm

 - A a group of baby pigs

 - B a farm that raises female pigs

 - C enough space for an animal to move

 - D a farm that raises pigs to market weight

 - E a pig that has achieved market weight

 - F a farm that raises pigs until they are weaned

-- Write a word that is similar in meaning to the underlined part.

-- 1 The female pig just had another litter.

-- 2 Larger pens provide space that allows animals to interact with one another. o c s c

-- 3 The amount of space required to contain an animal's body is not enough; the pig needs room to move.
+- 1 The female pig just had another litter. \\\\ - 2 Larger pens provide space that allows animals to interact with one another. \oc\\\ s\\c\ - 3 The amount of space required to contain an animal's body is not enough; the pig needs room to move. st\\\\ \p\\\e - 4 Raising pigs and related animals is difficult. \ w \ \ \

-- st p__e

-- 4 Raising pigs and related animals is difficult. w

-Solution Listen and read the page from an agricultural industry journal again.
+S Listen and read the page from an agricultural industry journal again.
 Why is it better to provide more space for hogs?